-Movements in reserves of the Group during the year ended 31 December 2021 are set out on page 65 in the consolidated statement of changes in equity.
+Movements in reserves of the Group during the year ended 31 December 2022 are set out on in the consolidated statement of changes in equity and note 34 to the consolidated financial statements respectively.

 Reserves available for distribution to the Shareholders consisted of share premium and retained earnings.
-Under the Companies Law, Cap.
-22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands and subject to compliance with the articles of association of the Company ("Articles of Association"), the share premium account may be applied by the Company for paying distributions or dividends to the Shareholders if immediately following the date on which the distribution or dividend is proposed to be paid, we will be able to pay off our debts as they fall due in the ordinary course of business.
-As at 31 December 2021, the Company's reserve available for distribution to equity holders amounted to approximately RMB652.6 million.
+Under the Companies Act (As Revised) of the Cayman Islands and subject to compliance with the articles of association of the Company ("Articles of Association"), the share premium account may be applied by the Company for paying distributions or dividends to the Shareholders if immediately following the date on which the distribution or dividend is proposed to be paid, we will be able to pay off our debts as they fall due in the ordinary course of business.
+As at 31 December 2022, the Company's reserve available for distribution to equity holders amounted to approximately RMB353.6 million.